burnedpopcorn/UnderAnalyzer-Decompiler/README.md

 # Included Scripts

-All Scripts from UTMT/UnderAnalyzer are also included, but the new Scripts are:
+All Scripts from UTMT are also included, but the new Scripts are:

 - GameMaker Studio 2 Decompiler Script
 - GameMaker Studio 1 Decompiler Script